rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 # kubernetes basics

-- **Pods**: A container is encapsulated in to a kubernetes object known as pods.
-  A pod is single instance of an application.
+- **Pods**: A pod is single instance of an application.
 It is smallest object you can create in kubernetes.
+A container is encapsulated in to a kubernetes object known as pods.

+> [!NOTE] A pod can have multiple containers.
+> These containers are usually not of the same kind.

 - **Cluster**: A cluster is a set of nodes grouped together.